rishabhlakhotia/CSE-Lab-Manual/III Semester/Data-Structure-in-C/README.md

   * Postorder Traversal

 12. Write a C program to construct a BST for the given array elements and display the elements using the array indexing.

-*Disclaimer: I've changed some of the codes for better functionality.*